 But after you’ve done the “first things”…. then what?

-If you’re like me, you probably want to jump right into finding awesome curricula, school supplies and activities to use with your kids.
+If you’re like me, you probably want to jump right into buying awesome curricula, school supplies, and activities to use with your kids.
 But, before getting into those details, it’s sooo helpful to create a big picture plan first.

 A “Master Course of Study” is just that – a big picture plan or outline of the subjects your students will study over the course of their education.
 It’s basically a framework (in my case, a spreadsheet) to organize your short and long-term planning.
 It will help you plan out what to teach and when.
 And it will help you keep track of what you’ve done and what you’re tentatively thinking of doing in the future.

 Why is a Master Course of Study Helpful?